 - Milk (not buttermilk)

-- I’ve tested these sourdough pancakes with both einkorn all-purpose flour and freshly milled einkorn whole wheat flour.
-You can use regular all-purpose, whole grain flour, or any combination of the two.
-(I recommend any of these).
+I’ve tested these sourdough pancakes with both Einkorn all purpose flour and freshly milled Einkorn whole wheat flour.
+You can use regular all-purpose flour, whole wheat flour, or any combination of the two.
+The pancakes will be lighter and fluffier the more all-purpose flour you use.

 I’ve done some digging and as of this writing, the best deals for einkorn all-purpose flour are from Ancient Grains and this seller on Amazon.
 I usually look them both up before choosing the one that has the better price per ounce.